SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 At the time of writing, I chose two sets of 64GB (2x32GB) Corsair Vengeance DDR5 SDRAM with a maximum frequency of 5,600Mhz.
 I chose that speed because that is the maximum turbo boost frequency for my CPU and because my motherboard and chipset support it.

 #### 4.2.3	Graphics Processing Unit (GPU)
 In general, get the best GPU you can afford because AI and ML benefit tremendously from the parallelisation GPUs offer.
 Some GPUs are factory overclocked, which is good.
 Please make sure that your power supply unit (PSU) has enough power for all your components so that stability is ensured.
 Further, please ensure that your case has sufficient cooling and that your cables are properly managed to aid airflow, which in turn helps to ensure stability.
-Lastly, it is generally recommended that the GPU and motherboard manufacturer are the same for reasons of stability.

-> A note of cuation.
+> A note of caution.
 GPUs are notoriously hungry for energy and become more so when overclocked.
 While a GPU may be rated to work with a 1,000W PSU for example, overclocking will increase PSU load so be sure to provide accordingly.
-If you do choose to overclock your GPU and your system then starts to shutdown, even gracefully, without warning, your PSU likely cannot handle the extra load.
+If you do choose to overclock your GPU and your system then starts to shut down (even gracefully) without warning, your PSU likely cannot handle the extra load.

 At the time of writing, I chose the Asus ROG Strix GeForce RTX 4090 OC Edition 24GB GDDR6X.
 It has 16,384 CUDA Cores, 24GB GDDR6X RAM, and an engine clock that runs at 2,640Mhz (OC) and 2,610Mhz (default).
 The device has a 384-bit memory bus and a memory speed of 21Gbps.
 I chose that GPU because it is the best available consumer-grade device within the Nvidia range that satisfies the requirements in this section.